 If you are planning a trip to Gatlinburg, I’ve got you covered!
-If you’re also looking to head to the near by towns of Pigeon Forge or Sevierville, just click the links below. ( I’ll link them for you again at the bottom of this post)
+If you’re also looking to head to the near by towns of Pigeon Forge or Sevierville, just click the links at the bottom of this post.

 Let’s get started!

 Fun in all seasons, Ober Gatlinburg has fun activities and festivals year around for family travelers.

 2. Ripley’s Aquarium of the Smokies

 Watch marine life, learn about conservation and take a glass bottom boat ride at Ripley’ Aquarium of the Smokies.

 Take in breathtaking views of Gatlinburg on the Gatlinburg Sky Lift.
 Children under 3 are free, ages 4-11 are $17.95, and 12+ is $24.95.

 Enjoy delicious calamari or crab mush from Chesapeake’s even in the winter on their heated patio.
 If you are getting around Gatlinburg via the trolley system, the restaurant is located on the pink and purple trolley lines.